A High School Disappointment

 That morning, I heard my deskmate Martin Wamoni mumble something about the conference to our classmate Lawrence Sikuku, which made me have a gut feeling that the three third formers attending the conference had been chosen.

-I was right because later on when I asked Paddy which third formers had been chosen to attend the conference, he told me who they were, and I was not one of them.
-(Paddy was then in the institute division of Starehe and was part of the team of captains that chose the third formers.)
+Sure enough, they had been chosen because when I asked Paddy who they were, he told me, and I was not one of them.
+(Paddy was then in the institute division of Starehe and one of the captains who chose the third formers.)

 Hearing I had not been picked to attend the Round Square conference in the U.S. saddened me.
 But I didn't share my feelings with anyone, not even with Paddy.
 And that turned out to be my biggest high school disappointment.